Saigo no Iiwake: Cover versions

-"Saigo no Iiwake" has been covered by Midori Karashima, Satoshi Furuya, Ruru Honda, and Junko Yamamoto.
+"Saigo no Iiwake" has been covered in Japan by Midori Karashima, Satoshi Furuya, Ruru Honda, and Junko Yamamoto.

-Outside Japan, the song became popular in the Philippines, when it was covered by Ted Ito as "Ikaw Pa Rin", Keempee de Leon as "My One and Only", Maso as "Kailanman" in Tagalog and "Come Back Home" in English, and as an instrumental by saxophonist Jake Concepcion.
+The song also achieved popularity in the Philippines, where it was recorded in several adaptations: Ted Ito released Ikaw Pa Rin, Keempee de Leon performed My One and Only, and Maso produced both Kailanman in Tagalog and Come Back Home in English.
+Additionally, saxophonist Jake Concepcion issued an instrumental version.